 Growing up can be stressful and all children experience stress at some point in their lives.
 In today's fast-paced, social media-driven, high-pressured culture, teens are reporting higher levels of stress and anxiety than ever before.
-The videos and articles below are provided in order to help parents understand what is trending nationally and in the South Bay, and how we can help your kids understand and manage their levels of stress and anxiety.
+The videos and articles below are provided in order to help parents understand what is trending nationally and how we can help our kids understand and manage their levels of stress and anxiety in healthy ways.

 Mira Costa High School and Redondo Union High School teens share what stresses them out, how they cope, and how parents can help.

 Watch the Families Connected Speaker Series event, "Recognizing and Responding to Teen Stressors and Pressures," a panel discussion.